Programmatic model writing

 Parameter block

-Having defined parameters and variables with indices in the model block we can also declare parameter values, including by means of calibration equations, in the parameter block.
+Having defined parameters and variables with indices in the model block parameter values can also be declared, including by means of calibration equations, in the parameter block.

-In the above example we defined the production function for countries H and F. Implicitly we have two parameters alpha and we can define their value individually by setting
+In the above example the production function was defined for countries H and F. Implicitly there are two parameters alpha and their value can be defined individually by setting

 alpha{H} = 0.3